America's Definitive Marine Engine Magazine

 Both Interlux and Pettit Marine offer copper-free barrier coats, namely, Pacifica Plus from Interlux and Ultima Eco from Pettit.
 Both of these anti-fouling paints contain Econea and Zinc Omadine, a highly potent combination.
 Jargon Buster: Econea is a metal-free pharmaceutical that completely breaks down once it leaves the paint film (resisting fouling).
 And Zinc Omadine is highly-effective against soft growth.
 These two additives pay big dividends in multi-season protection.

+One particularly worthy option is Trilux 33 spray antifouling.
 Both paints can be brushed or rolled applied and can also sprayed (using a Pre-Val sprayer).
 The advantage of brushing over spraying is as simple as the sea is salt: Rolling or brushing applies more active ingredient by virtue of its higher wet/dry film thickness.
 Some boatyard experts argue that a brushed or roller application is more effective throughout the season than spray.
 There is also the issue of economics.
 Spray anti-fouling consists predominantly of thinner so that viscosity is thin enough to spray out the nozzle in a fine mist instead of clumps.
 So why spray in favor of rolling?
 Because it can sometimes be difficult to get to all the nooks and crannies on a lower unit with a brush.
 Spraying can do a more thorough job.
+Trilux coating comes in an aerosol can, which means painting is very easy.
+First, coat the surface with the special primer, followed up by a top coat.
+The net result is a hard, durable coating.

 Pacifica Plus is available in pints of black and gray while Ultima Eco is available in quarts.
 A pint is usually enough to paint a drive.
 No matter what finish is destined to be applied to a lower unit surface preparation is the key to the paint being able to work its magic.
 So painstakingly follow the directions on the label.
 Then read them again.
 For safety sake be sure to wear gloves, eye protection and work where there's plenty of fresh air.